-Storm observing forecast update 7, for April 26
+Storm Photography forecast update 7, for April 26

-As next week comes into clearer focus on the GFS and Euro models, my enthusiasm for a storm observing expedition has waned.
+As next week comes into clearer focus on the GFS and Euro models, my enthusiasm for a storm photography expedition has waned.
 The return of southwest upper flow and low-level moisture to the Plains means severe weather and tornadoes are likely, but not always expedition-worthy ones.
 Negative number one is that the individual day's setups are shown mostly in far southern Oklahoma near the Red River or farther south into Texas.
-Limited roads and more difficult storm observing terrain makes this an area I'm less likely to be happy about observing in.
+Limited roads and more difficult storm photography terrain makes this an area I'm less likely to be happy about storm photography in.
 I want a setup of stellar quality to be present before I look to start heading down there - and that brings me to negative two: the expedition setups as they're shown right now aren't close to being stellar.

 At Tuesday's favored "dryline bulge" target (this time in southwest Oklahoma), the GFS shows veered 850mb flow, barely-southerly surface winds, only moderately-favorable lapse rates, the main upper jet streak departing the area early in the day and widespread convection breaking out in the morning.
 The Euro is similar, showing a huge moisture-scouring thunderstorm complex roaring through the area in the morning, shunting the moisture southeast away from the area with little time for afternoon recovery.
 Wednesday looks equally messy, with continued early-day storms and only a weakly-unstable dryline play in west Texas.